Aditya9329/Docker/README.md

 # Docker

-- Docker is a s/w platform  that allows us to build ,test and deploy application quickly,docker packages s/w into standardized units called conatiners docker can help us in easy deployment and scaling.
+- Def:- Docker is a s/w platform  that allows us to build ,test and deploy application quickly,docker packages s/w into standardized units called conatiners docker can help us in easy deployment and scaling.